-- (i) Drug-Related Criminal Activity: The sale or use of illicit drugs has consequences that negatively affect the lives of family members, neighbors and the Lincoln community as a whole.
-The negative consequences include a strong correlation with acts of violence committed against innocent people, which damage the lives of families affected by drug use and effectively end the household's ability to become self-sufficient. - (a) Program Assistance Termination: LHA will terminate Section 8 housing assistance for any family or household member who is currently engaged in or has within the previous three years engaged in any drug-related activity regardless of arrest or conviction status.
-LHA will terminate Section 8 housing assistance for any household or household member engaged in drug-related activity on or off the assisted premises.
+- If terminated for drug related criminal activity, the household must wait three (3) years from the completion of sentence or payment of fines to reapply for Section 8 housing assistance. - When a household member reapplies for assistance, the household must meet and maintain all LHA standards and HUD requirements of admission to the waiting list.

-(b) Treatment:
+d.
+Treatment:

-If a household member has been arrested for a drug-related criminal activity involving use or possession, but not production, manufacture, or sale, the family's housing assistance will not be terminated if the following conditions are met:

-- 1) the household member who engaged in drug related criminal activity is actively participating in a supervised drug treatment program approved by the LHA by the prescribed deadline.
-LHA will establish the deadline using sixty (60) days from LHA's written notification to the head of household regarding the drug-related criminal activity.; or - 2) the household member has successfully completed a supervised drug treatment program after the drug-related criminal activity occurred; and; - 3) the household member is no longer engaging in any drug activity; and; - 4) the household has provided LHA acceptable proof that the household member is either actively participating in, or completed an approved supervised drug treatment program by the LHA deadline.

-LHA will terminate the Section 8 assistance for the entire household if the result of the drug-related criminal activity is a conviction or fine, or an arrest record with sufficient evidence that the individual engaged in drug-related criminal activity and the household member fails to actively participate in a supervised drug treatment by the LHA prescribed deadline, or successfully complete the drug treatment program.
-LHA will also terminate the Section 8 assistance for the entire household if the household fails to provide written verification to LHA regarding the household member's active participation in, or completion of a supervised drug-treatment program before the established termination date
+- If a household member has been arrested for a drug-related criminal activity involving use or possession, but not production, manufacture, or sale, the family's housing assistance will not be terminated if the following conditions are met: - The household member who engaged in drug related criminal activity is actively participating in a supervised drug treatment program approved by the LHA within sixty (60) days from LHA's written notification to the head of household regarding the drugrelated criminal activity; or - The household member has successfully completed a supervised drug treatment program after the drug-related criminal activity occurred; and - The household member is no longer engaging in any drug activity; and - The household has provided LHA acceptable proof that the household member is either actively participating in, or completed an approved supervised drug treatment program by the LHA deadline. - If the household member fails to actively participate in or successfully complete a supervised drug treatment by the LHA prescribed deadline, LHA will terminate the Section 8 assistance for the entire household if: - the result of the drug-related criminal activity is a conviction or fine or an arrest record with sufficient evidence that the individual engaged in drug-related criminal activity; and - the household fails to provide written verification to LHA regarding the household member's active participation in, or completion of, a supervised drug-treatment program before the established termination date. - e.
+Guests: LHA will terminate Section 8 housing assistance for drug-related criminal activity in or near the participant's unit when the crime is committed by a guest or other persons who is under the control of a member of the household.
+This provision will not apply if: - the head of household has called the law enforcement agency to report or turn in their guests or other persons under the participant's control for having engaged in a drug-related criminal activity on or near the participant's residence, and - an arrest is made of the guest or other person under the participant's control without arresting or citing the participant or head of household.

-- (c) Guests: The LHA will terminate Section 8 housing assistance for drugrelated criminal activity in or near the participant's unit when the crime is committed by a guest or other persons who is under the control of a member of the household.
-This provision will not apply if (a) the head of household has called the law enforcement agency to report or turn in their guests or other persons under the participant's control for having engaged in a drug-related criminal activity on or near the participant's residence, and (b) an arrest is made of the guest or other person under the participant's control without arresting or citing the participant or head of household. - (d) Activity Reported by Household: If an assisted adult household member contacts a law enforcement agency specifically about drug use or drug possession by other adult members of the household on or off the premises, LHA will continue to provide Section 8 assistance if (a) the head of the household reports the drug activity to LHA any time an application or Personal Declaration form is completed; (b) the adult member arrested is removed from the premises within $\frac{30}{50}$ days of written notification from LHA; (c) the arrested household member is removed from the lease; and (d) the head of household provides verifiable proof of the new residence by LHA's requested date.
-That person will be barred from living with the family or otherwise receiving housing assistance for a minimum of three (3) years from the date they were removed from the lease.
-To be readmitted into the household after the mandatory three-year separation, the adult member must meet all admission and waiting list requirements under LHA policies and HUD rules and regulations.
+f.
+Activity Reported by Household:

+- If an assisted adult household member contacts a law enforcement agency specifically about drug use or drug possession by other adult members of the household on or off the premises, LHA will continue to provide Section 8 assistance if: - the head of the household reports the drug activity to LHA any time an application or Personal Declaration form is completed; and - the adult member arrested is removed from the premises within 60 days of written notification from LHA; - o the arrested household member is removed from the lease; and - o the head of household provides verifiable proof of the new residence by LHA's requested date. - That person will be barred from living with the family or otherwise receiving housing assistance for a minimum of three (3) years from the date they were removed from the lease. - To be readmitted into the household after the mandatory three-year separation, the adult member must meet all admission and waiting list requirements under LHA policies and HUD rules and regulations.